FarrowStrange/hetzner-api-dyndns/README.md

 First, a new access token must be created in the [Hetzner DNS Console](https://dns.hetzner.com/).
 This should be copied immediately, because for security reasons it will not be possible to display the token later.
 But you can generate as many tokens as you like.

 # Usage
-For security reasons, the access token is stored directly in the script.
-Enter your previously created token here.
+You store your Access Token either in the script or set it as an OS environment variable.
+To store it in the script replace `<your-hetzner-dns-api-token>` in the following line in the script.

 ```
 ...
-auth_api_token=''
+auth_api_token=${HETZNER_AUTH_API_TOKEN:-'<your-hetzner-dns-api-token>'}
 ...
 ```